 Deep-sea discovery – mining marine environments for novel biologics

 Natural product screening programmes have provided an impressive catalogue of bioactive healthcare molecules, most notably ~70% of antibiotics used in treatment of infectious diseases and numerous cancers.
 Sponges are, perhaps, the most prolific source of natural products with more than 7,000 bioactive compounds identified.
 Existing research has focused on shallow water species, but much of the world’s biodiversity is located in deep-sea regions and the potential resource that exists within this ecosystem is largely un-explored.
 This project, led by our colleague Dr Mat Upton, is investigating diversity, function, and potential bioactive properties of the microbial communities of deep-sea sponges.
 The project is funded by Plymouth University and the Society for Applied Microbiology.
+Hear more about this work in our short YouTube clip.

 Mapping the deep project